pola-rs/polars/docs/source/user-guide/expressions/aggregation.md

 --8<-- "python/user-guide/expressions/aggregation.py:sort"
 ```

-However, **if** we also want to sort the names alphabetically, this breaks.
-Luckily we can sort in a `group_by` context separate from the `DataFrame`.
+However, if we also want to sort the names alphabetically, we need to perform an extra sort operation.
+Luckily, we can sort in a `group_by` context without changing the sorting of the underlying dataframe:

 {{code_block('user-guide/expressions/aggregation','sort2',['group_by'])}}